fasteddy516/CircuitPython_JoystickXL/README.rst

 A massive thanks to Adafruit and the entire CircuitPython team for creating and constantly improving the CircuitPython ecosystem.

+Frank Zhao's
+`Tutorial about USB HID Report Descriptors <https://eleccelerator.com/tutorial-about-usb-hid-report-descriptors/>`_ was the starting point for my journey into USB HID land.

 The tools and documentation provided by the `USB Implementors Forum <https://www.usb.org/>`_ were an excellent resource, especially in regards to the creation of the required USB HID descriptor.
 The following resources were particularly useful: